Leaders are responsible for the core values of the organization

 Furthermore, core values are much more than the generic list of good attributes like honesty, teamwork, integrity and customer service that is often only displayed on a company’s marketing materials.

-In particular, core values are the boundaries and rules that define the organisation’s culture and mentioned personality.
+In particular, core values are the boundaries and rules that define the organization’s culture and mentioned personality.
 And it provides that final “Should / Shouldn’t” test for all behaviors and decisions made by everyone in the company.

-Leadership team must live the core values
+The leadership team must live the core values of the organization

 At its’ worst